pflanze/functional-perl/docs/ideas.md

   perhaps base FP::PureArray on it, implement functional hashmap on it, implement set with it.
 (There are implementations on JavaScript too, already.
 Are there any in C?)

+## Website

+* improve website layout

+* when linking to an anchor (like `todo.xhtml#Names`) is there a way (without javascript) to make the linked-to item (section header) appear high-lighted or something (if the end of the page isn't reached, then it's visually clear which item is meant, but items towards the end of the page don't have that luxury)

 ## Not so good ideas